theappleman/danbooru/README.md

 ## testing
 Install the extension into the local browser with the `web-ext` tool.

+A helper script has been added for `npm run start`.
+You can test in chromium with `npm run start -- -t chromium`.

 ## issues
 * chrome/chromium has been seen to ignore directories in the `filename` parameter and download directly into ~/Downloads.